 Most popular yoga styles chart

 I do not suggest you radically revamp your class offerings based on this data.
 Instead, if you’re thinking about offering new classes, are starting up a studio, or you have classes that are not well attended, then this data is a starting point in choosing yoga styles to teach.

 If you wish to take this type of research further (which I recommend), customize the searches to your location.
-It may well be that there may be higher demand for a particular yoga style in your geographic location.
-You could easily customize the search to your location in the Google Keyword Tool by adding your location to the yoga style.
-For example, if you’re in Chicago, search “Chicago Iyengar Yoga”.
+It may well be that there may be a higher demand for a particular yoga style in your geographic location.

 This type of data is also helpful in choosing keywords to target on your website.
 For example, hatha yoga contains several sub-styles of yoga, yet it’s a highly searched term.
 Therefore, you’ll probably want to target “hatha yoga” with your geographic location on your website.